ryan-kirkbride/ryan-kirkbride.github.io/index.md

 # Welcome

-This is a personal webpage that contains a portfolio of my work, which includes software, presentations and papers, and musical performances and compositions.
-A full list of my software repositories can be found in [my other GitHub account](http://github.com/qirky/).
+This is a personal webpage that contains a portfolio of my work, which includes software, presentations and papers, as well as musical performances and compositions.
+For a full list of my software repositories, please see [my dedicated software development GitHub account](http://github.com/qirky/).
 If you would like to contact me, please send an email to ryan[at]foxdot[dot]org.

 ## Software